fleet-sdk/docs/docs/guide/getting-started.md

 # Getting Started

-Feet SDK is an easy-to-use, modular and extensible Ergo Platform's off-chain code SDK (Software Development Kit), written entirely in TypeScript.
+Feet SDK is an easy-to-use, modular, and extensible Ergo Platform's off-chain code SDK (Software Development Kit), written entirely in TypeScript.

 ::: warning
 **Fleet SDK** is currently in alpha status.
 It is already suitable for out-of-the-box use, but the API may still change between minor releases.